miensol/grunt-concat-in-order/README.md

         onlyConcatRequiredFiles: true
     }

-This will declare all files a modules using their filenames.
+This will declare all files as modules using their filenames.
 In main.js you will typically have these depend statements:

     /**
      * @depend ../lib/jquery.js